bgord/knowledge/stimulus.md

 **What are the lifecycle methods?**

+`initialize` - once, when a controller is initialized

-`connect` - anytime a controller is attached to the DOM.
+`connect` - anytime a controller is attached to the DOM `disconnect` - anytime a controller is detached from the DOM

 ---